schmiddr/aws-lambda-ddns-function/README.md

 ```
 #####Step 2 – Create the Lambda function

 The Lambda function uses modules included in the Python 2.7 Standard Library and the AWS SDK for Python module (boto3), which is preinstalled as part of the Lambda service.
-As such, you do not need to create a deployment package for this example.
+As such, you do not need to create a deployment package for this function.

 - The function first checks if the “DDNS” table exists in DynamoDB and creates the table if it does not.
 The table is used to keep a record of instances that have been created, along with their attributes.
 It is necessary to do this because after an EC2 instance is terminated, its attributes are no longer available, so they must be fetched from the table.